-- The analyst then explores and analyzes the data, only to find it does not reveal the answer, and asks the data engineer to try again.
+- The analyst then explores and analyzes the data to find it does not reveal the answer and asks the data engineer to try again.

 - After a few iterations, the analyst gets a refined dataset that does reveal the answer, finally helping to close the cycle.

-This repetitive process of passing the data back and forth to get the proper refinement is what continues to hinder the analytic cycles, even in the world of data lakes.
+This repetitive process of passing the data back and forth to get the proper refinement continues to hinder the analytic cycles, even in the world of data lakes.

 There is a Better Data Pipeline Approach

 There is an often-overused term in the software industry (especially the BI market): self-service.
-We like to believe we produce software that allows business teams to do their work completely on their own without the need for IT.
+We like to believe we produce software that allows business teams to do their work completely independently without the need for IT.
 But the reality is that self-service rarely happens.

 A faster, more modern approach to big data pipelines is a process where IT and the business analysts share responsibility for the end product.
 We call this a cooperative curation process where:

-- The business teams then explore the data blended by the IT teams to identify refined datasets that meet the specific needs of their analysis, and consume this data
+- The business teams then explore the data blended by the IT teams to identify refined datasets that meet their analysis’s specific needs and consume this data.

-In this case, the business teams become what I like to call “self-sufficient,” meaning the IT teams did just enough to let the business teams finish the job on their own.
-Each group used their unique skillset to do what they do best and work together to speed the creation of a pipeline.
+In this case, the business teams become what I like to call “self-sufficient,” meaning the IT teams did just enough to let the business teams finish the job independently.
+Each group used their unique skill set to do what they do best and work together to speed the creation of a pipeline.